mohammedfarhan99/tasks/README.md

 Please install all dependencies by npm install.

 # Step 2
+Create a users table in your postgres table using this:

+create table users(
+	user_id INT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, user_name TEXT NOT NULL,
+	email text,
+	created_time timestamp NOT NULL
+);

 Input your database credentials in the server.js file Run the server.js file via nodemon server.js and make sure it is running on port 3000 in your local environment